collective/collective.patchwatcher/README.rst

 archetypes.querywidget.
 It will look for changes between both orginal files in versions 1.1.2 and 1.1.4.
 If it finds changes, it will try to apply the changes to your overridden file using a three-way-merge.

-Add the "-m" option to the script invocation if you want to save the result of the three-way merge.
+Add the "-w" option to the script invocation if you want to save the result of the three-way merge.
 The result will then be written back into the override file.
 There may be conflicts, which then have to be resolved manually.
 After the merge operation, you will have to update your declaration to 1.1.4 in the "overrides_info.py" file.